Workshops

 Approximately 30-45 minutes.

 The workshop is a general overview developed to help students learn how to present an argument in their papers.
-Students will understand different types of arguments and claims.
 Students will also learn about thesis statements, what types of thesis statements exist, and how to create their own based on the assignment specifics.
-Students will practice writing a thesis statement around a narrow topic and refining it.

 Useful for: everyone!